coldbox-modules/mementifier/readme.md

 # Mementifier

-Welcome to the `mementifier`.
+Welcome to the `mementifier` module.
 This module will listen to traditional ORM events and inject some transformation goodness to your objects.

 ## Usage